AodhSully/dnd-notes/D&D/Places/Towns & Cities/Aracocra Settlement.md

 General store
 Food stalls
 Small weapons smith
-Small house with a sign ouside that seems to have a mortar & pestle
+Small house with a sign outside that seems to have a mortar & pestle
 	Shop is small